 *In residence simply means that you must be present in the city of Toronto to take part in all on-campus classes, events, and workshops.
 This does not mean that you must live in Student Residence.
 You are welcome to live wherever you’d like so long as you are able to come to campus to attend to your academic commitments.

 Coursework will be graded on the graduate grading scale.
-You must obtain a B- or greater in every course and on the thesis.
+You must obtain a B- or greater in every course in order to successfully complete the program.

 Note: An LLM does not qualify foreign-trained candidates to practise law in Ontario, and LLM students are not permitted to take courses from the first year JD program.
 For information about requalifying to practice law, please see NCA Options at the Faculty of Law.